Pittsburgh Shorts highlights the best short films from around the world. The 2017 festival featured 90 films from 20 countries.

 H264 QuickTime File (must be a maximum quality – 30mb/s or higher)

 MP4 (must be a maximum quality MP4 – 30mb/s or higher)

 - 24 Frames Per Second (23.98fps is also accepted)

-The above specs are the preferred deliverable.
+The above-mentioned specs are preferred.
 If your project settings do not match, a master quality file of your project in its native framerate and resolution is acceptable.